softprops/picture-show/README.md

     /yourshow
-      config.js
+      conf.js
       /sectiona
         sectiona.md
       /sectionb
         sectionb.md

-### config
+### conf

-Shows are configurable through a `config.js` file.
+Shows are configurable through a `conf.js` file.
 This file should be in json format should include a sections key with an array of section names to render and an optional title.
 From the example above

-    > cat config.js
+    > cat conf.js
     {
       "title": "some show title"
       "sections": [